frack113/ludus_ghosts_server/README.md

 ## Requirements

-- Linux server
+- Linux server with docker engine
-  - Debian 12
-  - Ubuntu 24 LTS
-- Internet connection
-- docker images are 12GB
+- Internet connection (docker images are 12GB)

+You can use the [geerlingguy.docker](https://galaxy.ansible.com/ui/standalone/roles/geerlingguy/docker/) role to install docker.

 ## Role Variables